sean-b765/notes/javascript/event loop/README.md

 #### `<iframe>`

-Frames are essentially embedded documents with their own JavaScript context.
 An `<iframe>` (inline frame) is an HTML element which embeds a separate HTML document.
 The iframe will have it's own JS context, but does not constitute as a separate runtime.
 This means iframes with scripts can block their parent document.
 To test this I've created a document, `parent.html` which has an iframe referencing `nested.html`.

 `nested.html` contains a event listener which blocks the message queue for 1 second when called.